 - Our Human Rights Charter supplements our Code of Conduct with globally recognized principles on human rights.

 - Our Group-wide Antitrust and Competition Law Policy states that all business activities across the Group must be conducted in compliance with applicable competition regulations at all times.
-We acknowledge the importance of fair competition and expect the same of partners acting on our behalf.
+We acknowledge the importance of fair competition and expect the same of parties acting on our behalf.

 - Our Compliance Reporting and Investigation Policy includes the basic steps for an internal compliance investigation.
-Its purpose is to ensure an appropriate, timely and thorough response to compliance-related reports of potential misconduct relating to any kind of internal or external regulations or policies.
+Its purpose is to ensure an appropriate, timely and thorough response to compliance-related reports of potential misconduct pertaining to any kind of internal or external regulations or policies.

 - Our Dawn Raid Policy defines courses of action, sets out general rules of conduct, and advises on rights and obligations during unannounced investigations, searches and seizures by authorities on our premises.